grantcarthew/notes/Commands.md

-kubectl exec <pod name> -- sh -c 'echo $<env variable name>' # Display a pod environment variable kubectl get deployment --output yaml # Print the current deployment to the terminal kubectl debug node/<node-name> -it --image=ubuntu # Root access to cluster node
+kubectl exec <pod name> -- sh -c 'echo $<env variable name>' # Display a pod environment variable kubectl get deployment --output yaml # Print the current deployment to the terminal kubectl debug node/<node-name> -it --image=ubuntu # Root access to cluster node kubectl rollout restart deployment/<deployment-name> # Restart all pods in a deployment kubectl rollout restart deployment -n <namespace> # Restart all deployments in a namespace

 helm install <release name> <chart name> # Installs a new package into the K8s cluster helm install <release name> <chart directory> # Installs a new package from an unpacked chart